21 Bottled Water Brands, Ranked Worst To Best

 Who would've guessed that the market for bottled water would explode into an entire sector of the beverage industry?
-From its origins as a solution for making fresh water portable and potable to its reputation as a status symbol for celebrities to show off, bottled water has saturated the market to become the preferred drink of the hydration set.
-With water consumption becoming a measure of good health among the self-care set, it's also an easy way to make sure you get your ounces throughout the day
+The origin of bottled water was as a solution for making fresh water portable and potable, and now it has evolved into a status symbol for celebrities to show off.
+Bottled water may have saturated the market to become the preferred drink of the hydration set, but what are the best bottled water brands?

 But water is water is water, to misquote Shakespeare, and unless it comes from a glacier or a magical well, it's pretty much the same substance ... or is it?
 We tracked down as many bottled water brands as we could get our hands on and tested them to see if claims of spring goodness and purification come through in the taste.
 Some of the higher-priced premium brands have their work cut out if they hope to justify the cost — and the proliferation of single-use plastics cluttering the planet.
 Jump in the deep end with us and see which bottles make the biggest splash and which are circling the drain.